ahuyn/anomaly-ballistics/README.md

 Other properties such as air_resistance, bullet_speed and k_disp must be changed manually, but are of relatively little importance.

+Some notes on integration:
+- NPC hits do not account for implicit bone armor.
+Bone multiplier is applied manually and then damage is done via health removal.
+- Monster hits do not take into account bone armor and relies on engine to apply damage.
+Only AP calcs are done.

 Requires 1.5.2 RC4 or later.